Jorge Mas Canosa: Biography

 During the Iran–Contra affair, the name Jorge Mas and four phone numbers (including Mas Canosa's private home line) were found in the notes of Oliver North.
 Mas Canosa suggested that Oliver North was referring to another Jorge Mas and denied ever providing money to North.
 Mas said he only met North once, in either late 1984 or early 1985, during a White House visit.
 However, North's notebook refers to a Jorge Mas a number of times.
-Mas Canosa's friend Félix Rodríguez (soldier) confirmed at a Senate hearing in 1988 that he was given $50,000 from Mas Canosa to pass on to Oliver North.
+Mas Canosa's friend Félix Rodríguez confirmed at a Senate hearing in 1988 that he was given $50,000 from Mas Canosa to pass on to Oliver North.
 Throughout his life, Mas Canosa was involved in several highly publicized lawsuits and personal feuds.
 In 1986, Mr. Mas challenged City Commissioner Joe Carollo, to a duel on a field of honor at an undisclosed place in Central America.
 Mr. Carollo agreed, but only with water pistols.
 Later in 1990 a Dade County jury found that Mas Canosa had libeled his own brother, Ricardo, and ordered him to pay $900,000.

 In 1996, Jorge Mas Canosa debated Ricardo Alarcón who at the time was the leader of the Cuban National Assembly of Popular Power.
 The debate was broadcast on CBS-TeleNoticias and both participants answered questions from journalists and responded to each other's comments.
 A question was posed to see if the two would support each other if a democratic election was held in Cuba.
 Mas Canosa responded in the affirmative:"Yes sir, if Mr. Alarcón won in a free and democratic election - one that allows political parties and access to mass communication - we would support him."
 Alarcón said no with his reasoning being "Because he's not Cuban."
 In an interview with the Los Angeles Times, Mas Canosa was asked if he has assimilated and responded: “I have never assimilated.
 I never intended to.
 I am a Cuban first.
 I live here only as an extension of Cuba.
 I live a Cuban life here.
 My friends, my social activities, they are all Cuban.”

-Mas Canosa died in Miami on November 24, 1997 from lung cancer, compounded by pleurisy and renal failure.
+Mas Canosa died in Miami on November 24, 1997, from lung cancer, compounded by pleurisy and renal failure.
 His funeral was attended by thousands of mourners and many prominent politicians such as Sen. Robert G. Torricelli who gave a eulogy.